 The Detox Process: Less Painful Than You Think

-Drug and alcohol treatment often begins with detox, allowing toxins to leave the body as well as managing withdrawal symptoms.
+Holistic rehabilitation for drug addiction and help for alcohol abuse often begins with detox, allowing toxins to leave the body, as well as managing withdrawal symptoms.
 The length, type and medical protocol for detox varies with each substance and the amount and length of time of abuse.
 There are three stages to detox: evaluation, stabilization and transitioning to treatment.
 No matter where you detox, the third step is essential for any long-term sober or clean time.
 Detox is not treatment.

 It is important to note that detoxing “cold turkey” can have severe and life-threatening consequences.
 Do not attempt to detox on your own, especially for alcohol, benzodiazepines and barbiturates.
 All of these substances require medically supervised detoxification.

 Detox is also strongly recommended for opiates and prescription opioids such as hydrocodone and oxycodone, as well as brand formulations including Lortab, Vicodin, Norco, OxyContin and Percocet.

 - Needlessly uncomfortable withdrawal